NotShashankKulkarni/analog-two-stage-ota/README.md

 - gm/Id ratio
 - Drain current per unit width (Id/µm)

-The LUTs were used for sizing and trade-off analysis, while plots of Id vs Vgs, gm vs Vgs, and gm/Id vs Vgs were generated for verification and visualization.
+Plots generated from the LUTs include:
+- gm/Id vs Id/µm (NMOS and PMOS, multiple L)
+- gm vs Id/µm
+- Vgs vs gm/Id

-Corresponding schematics are provided in `schematics/`, and the Python script used for LUT generation is available in `lut_generation/`.
+Corresponding device characterization schematics are provided in `schematics/`, and the Python script used for LUT extraction is available in `lut_generation/`.

 ---

-## Key Results

-- DC gain: ~60 dB
-- Phase margin: ~64°
-- Topology: two-stage OTA with frequency compensation
+## OTA Design and Sizing

+The OTA was designed using the gm/Id methodology, starting from the unity-gain bandwidth requirement and Miller compensation constraint.

+Initial transistor dimensions were obtained from LUT-based sizing.
+Final device widths and channel lengths were adjusted during simulation to account for parasitic capacitances, headroom constraints, and stability requirements.

+The final OTA schematic is provided in `schematics/`.

 ---

+## Simulation Results

+AC simulations were performed using ngspice to validate gain, bandwidth, and stability of the OTA under nominal conditions.

+Measured performance:
+- DC gain: ≈ 60 dB (simulated: 59.98 dB)
+- Unity-gain bandwidth (UGB): ≈ 320 MHz
+- Phase margin: 64° (stable operation)
+- Power consumption: 216 µW

+Representative magnitude and phase plots are provided in `simulations/`.

+---

 ## Tools Used

 - Xschem
 - ngspice
 - Python
 - SKY130 PDK

 ---

 ## Status and Future Work

-- OTA design and simulations completed
+- OTA design, sizing, and AC verification completed
 - LDO and high-pass filter designs planned as future work